shimi128/angular2-redux-workshop/README.md

-## Angular redux workshop - based pn angular2-seed
+## Angular redux workshop - based on angular2-seed

 A simple starter project demonstrating the basic concepts of Angular 2.